Return to Blog Homepage

 How Important Is Undergrad GPA for Law School?

 Ready for some shocking news?
-Your LSAT score is the most important variable in the college admissions process.
-Okay, maybe that isn’t revelatory news, but prepare for part two: your undergraduate GPA is almost as important as your LSAT score, and some schools really prioritize GPA based on the current law school rankings.
-As I already mentioned, the LSAT is often the focal point of law school admissions.
-Now, that is a generalization—for some schools, GPA matters more than LSAT, or at least equally as much.
-If you’re looking at the Top-14 schools, Berkeley and Stanford, for example, seem to place a premium on high GPA’s based on their medians (you can access the medians by clicking on the names of the schools here).
+Your LSAT score is the most important variable in the law school admissions process.
+Okay, maybe that isn’t revelatory news, but prepare for part two: your undergraduate GPA is almost as important as your LSAT score, and some schools really prioritize GPA based on the current law school rankings

 If you maintained a squeaky-clean academic record throughout your college career this isn’t a problem — in fact, the annoyance is undoubtedly that you have to prove your worth again with the LSAT.
-However, many bright students have a subpar GPA scores.
+However, many bright students have a lower GPAs.
 This can happen for a variety of reasons: maybe you experienced medical or financial hardship in college, or maybe you spent more time “networking” (partying).

 Blow Your LSAT Score Out of the Water